 They only provide total project costs.
 The less we know, the worse off we are.
 If a supplier has a project cost of 500k lumped into one fee, then we can’t assess it’s value.
 Management consultants love this tactic.
 How do we even know what we are getting (how much is time vs. materials)?
 Bottom line – we don’t.
 And if they finish the project early or it takes less time than planned, you can rest assured the price won’t change to reflect it.

 Bill for all hours, regardless if they were needed /actually used.
-This is a concept isn’t one that is addressed often enough or directly during the contracting phase (in my humble opinion).
-If you don’t have in writing that they can only bill you for actuals prior the project starting, you’ve given them the ability to bill for what they projected.
-I’d like to assume most companies are ethical and wouldn’t bill this way, but unfortunately I’ve been proved wrong.
+This is a concept that isn’t one that is addressed often enough or directly during the contracting phase (in my humble opinion).
+If you don’t have in writing that they can only bill you for actuals prior to the project starts, you’ve given them the ability to bill for what they projected.
+I’d like to assume most companies are ethical and wouldn’t bill this way, but unfortunately, I’ve been proved wrong.

 Inflate titles to drive higher billing rates.
 I’ve seen this a lot with Marketing Agencies.
 Giving someone the title of Director, VP or higher typically drives higher billing rates (and thus higher margins).